Annual statement on sustainable development

 Jihad Bitar, CEO Siren Analytics

 Finally, we recognise that upholding sustainable development principles necessitates transparency, accountability, and a strong commitment to ethical conduct.
-This is why our pledge to promote a responsible and just future is closely tied to our efforts to combat corruption.
-As a stewards of donor funds, maintaining the trust and confidence of our stakeholders is critical.
-A zero-tolerance towards corruption, fraud, aid diversion and any type of financial mismanagement is therefore a fundamental part of Siren’s core values.
-To ensure that our anti-corruption policy is integrated into our day-to-day business operations, we have implemented robust controls to detect and prevent fraud.
-Through a strong governance framework and clear roles and responsibilities, we empower every member of our organisation to be vigilant and uphold our commitment to ethical guardianship, ultimately guaranteeing that all money handled by Siren is devoted to the good of countries, communities, and people – as intended by both the company and its donors.
+This is why our pledge to promote a responsible and just future is closely linked to our efforts to combat corruption, both within our organisation and supply chain and among our partners and beneficiaries.
+A zero-tolerance towards corruption, fraud, aid diversion and any type of financial mismanagement is a fundamental part of Siren’s core values, and something we recently formally sanctioned through adherence to the European Alliance Against Illicit Financial Flows.
+To ensure that our anti-corruption policy is integrated into our day-to-day operations, we operate a strong governance and reporting framework with clear roles and responsibilities and implement comprehensive third-party due diligence measures.
+Staff and stakeholders are furthermore encouraged to be vigilant and uphold our commitment to ethical guardianship through thorough onboarding and training.